Visiting Japanese American Concentration Camp: Manzanar

 As of March 2021, the visitor center has not reopened to guests due to the COVID-19 health crisis.
 The visitor center features exhibits about the camp and area history.
 It also as a film area and bookstore.
 Check the park website for center hours, programs, events, and special exhibits.
 The grounds are open for the self-guided driving tour from sunrise to sunset.

-Visiting an internment camp, you will be reflecting upon the experiences of the people who lived here.
+Visiting a concentration camp, you will be reflecting upon the experiences of the people who lived here.
 It is a somber environment and should be treated respectfully.

 Violence Against Asian Americans